azl397985856/leetcode/thinkings/dynamic-programming.en.md

 There are two entries for this question, one is s and the other is P. Following the above idea, we have two ways to define the state.

--One way to define the state is f(s1, p1), which means whether p1 can match the string s1, where s1 is a sub-string of the string s in the question, and p1 is a sub-string of the string p in the question, then the answer is f(s, p).
--The other is f(s_start, s_end, p_start, p_end), which means whether the sub-string p1[p_start: p_end+1] can match the string s[s_start: s_end+1], then the answer is f(0, len(s)-1, 0, len(p)-1)
+-One way to define the state is f(s1, p1), which means whether p1 can match the string s1, where s1 is a sub-string of the string s in the question, and p1 is a sub-string of the string p in the question, then the answer is f(s, p). -The other is f(s_start, s_end, p_start, p_end), which means whether the sub-string p1[p_start: p_end+1] can match the string s[s_start: s_end+1], then the answer is f(0, len(s)-1, 0, len(p)-1)

 In fact, we can also use a simpler way of state definition for this question, but the basic ideas are similar.
 I still sell a Guanzi, and the transfer equation will be revealed later.

 After completing the state definition, you will find that the complexity of time and space has become obvious.
-This is why I have repeatedly emphasized that state definition is the core of dynamic planning.
+This is why I have repeatedly emphasized that state definition is the core of dynamic programming.

 How can the complexity of time and space be obvious?

-First of all, the spatial complexity, I just said that dynamic planning is actually a violent method of looking up tables, so the spatial complexity of dynamic planning is based on the size of the table.
+First of all, the spatial complexity, I just said that dynamic programming is actually a violent method of looking up tables, so the spatial complexity of dynamic programming is based on the size of the table.
 A more straightforward point is the size of the memo in the hash table above.
 And the size of **memo** is basically the number of states.
 What is the number of states?
 Doesn't it depend on how you define your status?
 For example, f(s1, p1) above.
 What is the status?
 Obviously it is the Cartesian product of the range of values of each parameter.
 All possible values of s1 have len(s) species, and all possible values of p1 have len(p) species, then the total state size is len(s)\* len(p).
 Then the spatial complexity is $O(m*n)$, where m and n are the sizes of s and p, respectively.

 > I said that the spatial complexity is based on the number of states.
 Here, the state compression situation will not be considered for the time being.